Rehman1812139/B-3-HA/README.md

 Checking the status of corosync:

     pcs status corosync
-**Now our corosync, pcs, peacmaker and drbd has started working and can communicate with each other.**
+**Now our corosync, pcs, pacemaker and drbd has started working and can communicate with each other.**